 - Hold the side button until the screen turns off and then back on.
 You can now release the side button right as you see the Apple logo appear.

-- To reset your iPhone, go to Settings > General > Reset and then select Erase All Content and Settings.
+- To update the iOS version on your iPhone, go to Settings > General > Software Update > tap Download and Install.

 3. Repair Operating System without Data Loss